After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 This is a measure of the projector’s distance from the screen while displaying an image of a given size.

-This measure tells you how far away from the desired screen to mount your projector.
+This measurement tells you how far away from the screen to mount your projector.

-You have to mount your projector from a distance that can give you the image size you desire.
-Mounting a projector too far or too close to the wall may give you blurry or small images.
+You have to mount your projector at a distance that will give you the image size you desire.
+Mounting a projector too far or too close to the wall may give you a blurry or small image.

 Projectors often come with their throw distances (or throw ratios) specified in their manual.